Department of Pharmacy Practice

 Dr. Scarsi practices as an ambulatory clinical pharmacist as part of the University of Nebraska Medical Center HIV Program.

-Dr. Scarsi teaches in the Pharmacotherapy course on topics related to HIV infection and associated opportunistic infections.
-She is also a preceptor for the Ambulatory HIV Clinic rotation beginning in the summer of 2014.
+Dr. Scarsi coordinates the Infectious Diseases section of Pharmacotherapy and teaches on topics related to HIV infection and associated opportunistic infections, hormonal contraception, and antimicrobial pharmacokinetics.
+She also co-coordinates an elective on Advanced Topics in HIV Therapy and serves as a preceptor for the Ambulatory HIV Clinic rotation.

 - Scarsi KK, Darin KM, Chappell CA, Nitz SM, Lamorde M. Drug-Drug Interactions, Effectiveness, and Safety of Hormonal Contraceptives in Women Living with HIV.
 Drug Saf.
 2016 Nov;39(11):1053-72. doi: 10.1007/s40264-016-0452-7.
 Epub 25 Aug 2016.
 Review.